c-blake/cligen/README.md

 ```nim
 dispatch(fun, help = { "foo" : "the beginning", "bar" : "the rate" })
 ```
-That's it.
-No specification language/complex arg parsing API to learn.
-If you aren't immediately sold, here is some more [MOTIVATION](https://github.com/c-blake/cligen/tree/master/MOTIVATION.md).
+That's it!
+No specification language/complex arg parsing API/Nim pragma tags to learn.
+If you aren't sold already, here is more [MOTIVATION](https://github.com/c-blake/cligen/tree/master/MOTIVATION.md).
-Many CLI authors who have understood things this far can use `cligen` already.
+Nim CLI authors who have understood things this far can mostly use `cligen` already.
 Enter illegal commands or `--help` to get help messages to exhibit the mappings or `--help-syntax`/`--helps` to see more on that.

 ### Token Matching, Trailing Args, Required Parameters